tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 ## 6. Private Rule Processors

-Now for the final depoyment step.
+Now for the final deployment step.

 ### Background